Welding Engineering for Safety Inspections of Cable Logging Yarders

 This course covers the CBIP requirements of welding engineering for those carrying out engineering safety inspections of cable logging yarders.

-The course consists of 8 one-hour lectures, and one day of practical training on visual examination of welds.
+The course is available on an on-demand basis, and consists of 8 one-hour e-lectures (webinars), and one day of in classroom practical training on visual examination of welds.

 To complete the course there is a One-hour online Examination.